Glyncorrwg

 Glyncorrwg is a village in the Afan Valley, in southern Wales.

 Glyncorrwg is also the name of an electoral ward and formerly a community covering the village and surrounding countryside, in Neath Port Talbot county borough.
-Glyncorrwg community contains the villages of Abergwynfi, Blaengwynfi, Croeserw, Cymmer, Abercregan, Duffryn and Glyncorwg itself.
-The population of Glyncorrwg as a community, was recorded as 5,544 in the 2001 census, reducing to 5,283 at the 2011 census.
-The population of the electoral ward mentioned above was 1,096 only at the 2011 census.
+Glyncorrwg is part of the community known as the Afan Valleys, which also contains the villages of Abergwynfi, Blaengwynfi, Croeserw, Cymmer, Abercregan, Duffryn and Glyncorwg itself.
+The population of the community of Glyncorrwg was recorded as 5,544 in the 2001 census, reducing to 5,283 at the 2011 census.
+The population of the Glyncorrwg electoral ward was 1,096 at the 2011 census.

 History

 Glyncorrwg was once an important coal mining centre, typical of the South Wales Valleys.
-With the end of the coal mining industry during the 1970s, buildings were cleared away, factories closed and people left the area.
+With the decline of the coal mining industry during the 1970s, buildings were cleared away, factories closed and people left the area.

-In 1990 the local community decided to take advantage of the local scenery and complemented it with a series of ponds along the narrow valley.
-Trout fishing, coarse fishing, and canoeing are now popular sports in the area, plus miles of old flat railway trackbed lines and steep mountain slopes providing opportunities for cycling, hillwalking and mountain biking.
+In 1990, the community decided to take advantage of the local scenery and established a series of ponds along the narrow valley.
+Trout fishing, coarse fishing, and canoeing are now popular sports in the area.
+There are also miles of old flat railway trackbed lines and steep mountain slopes providing opportunities for cycling, hill walking and mountain biking.